 "... they were doing their work all day long (1:58) I was there.
 I disagree.
-When I saw them many times throughout that day, they were at a standstill or rest.
+When I saw them many times throughout that day, they were at a standstill or resting.

 "... it was ten foot chaparral, very volatile fuel ..."
 (2:39) This comment was my very first reason why I reached out to Willis to correct him on that specific area, the box canyon.
 The truth of the matter is the chaparral was waist-high and NOT ten foot high as he claimed.
-I showed him my photos that i took of the same area on June 30, 2013 before the men died.
+I showed him my photos of the brush height of the same area before the men died on June 30, 2013.

 "... they started to move down that hill in that drainage (5:30)... just imagine having brush in that drainage ten foot high ...
 (5:46), ... the fire was totally blocked from their view, they can't see the fire over in that point, so they've committed to go downhill at this point ... at that point that's when things started to change dynamically ...
 (6:07), they were committed to go downhill.
 (6:35) ... they knew that they had fire on both sides of them, they knew they had fire behind them and now they had fire ahead of them.(6:45) ..."

-Pure bullshit, especially the part about the ten foot chaparral. "it's a bullshit."
-WFs are trained that drainages (chutes and chimneys) funnel strong winds and fire behavior and are therefore very dangerous, within the Common Denominators.
-Fire Order number two is know your fire is doing at all times and LCES requires a lookout.
+Pure bulls**t, especially the the ten foot brush.
+WFs are trained that chutes and chimneys funnel strong winds and fire behavior and are very dangerous, in the Common Denominators.
+Fire Order No. 2 is know what your fire is doing at all times and LCES requires a lookout.

 LCES must ALWAYS be in place in order to fight the fire...REPEAT...always be in place; otherwise you are not suppose to engage the fire.
 So then, are all these included in the Prescott Way of fighting fire?